Research

 Using metagenomics to study lichen symbiosis

 The goal of my PhD project was to study the give-and-take of different symbionts into the lichen symbiosis.
 My specific focus was on lesser-studied members of the symbiosis: lichen-associated yeasts and bacteria.
-I used lichen metagenomic data to obtain and analyze genomes of individual symbionts.
+To study these evasive organisms, I used metagenomics.
+By collecting and analyzing metagenomic data (>400 metagenomes, nearly all available at the time), I created an inventory of organisms present in lichens, and produced a thousand of genomes of lichen-associated fungi, alga, and bacteria.
 Based on the genomes, I generated hypotheses about functional roles of different symbionts.
 Some of the hypotheses I tested in the lab using a novel digital-droplet PCR protocol.

 Lichens and Conservation Biology

-During my MSc and BSc time, I studied lichens not as symbiotic systems, but as individual members of their ecosystems.
+Before my PhD, I studied lichens not as symbiotic systems, but as individual members of their ecosystems.
 My focus was on the overlap of lichenology and conservation biology.
 What are the ways of protecting rare lichens?
 How lichens react to human-caused disturbances?
 How can we use lichens for ecological surveys and ecosystem-level conservation?

 During my time at the St. Petersburg University, I participated in a number of other projects related to:

-- Lichen diversity of several regions of Russia (publishing additions to lichen floras and collecting information on newly reported species)
+1. Lichen diversity (publishing additions to lichen floras and collecting information on newly reported species)